In the US, about 160,000 bariatric operations are done in each year. Development of safer laparoscopic approaches has made this surgery more popular.

 Longer-term data are not available.

 Regular, long-term follow-up helps ensure adequate weight loss and prevent complications.
-After RYGB or SG, patients should be monitored every 4 to 12 wk during the period of rapid weight loss (usually about the first 6 mo after surgery), then every 6 to 12 mo thereafter.
-With laparoscopic AGB, results appear to be optimal when patients are monitored and the band is adjusted at least 6 times during the first year after surgery.
+After Roux-en-Y gastric bypass or sleeve gastrectomy, patients should be monitored every 4 to 12 weeks during the period of rapid weight loss (usually about the first 6 months after surgery), then every 6 to 12 months thereafter.
+With laparoscopic adjustable gastric banding, results appear to be optimal when patients are monitored and the band is adjusted at least 6 times during the first year after surgery.

-Weight and BP are checked, and eating habits are reviewed.
-Blood tests (usually CBC, electrolytes, glucose, BUN, creatinine, albumin, and protein and liver function tests) are done at regular intervals.
+Weight and blood pressure are checked, and eating habits are reviewed.
+Blood tests (usually complete blood count, electrolytes, glucose, blood urea nitrogen, creatinine, albumin, and protein and liver tests) are done at regular intervals.
 Glycosylated Hb (HbA1c) and fasting lipid levels should be monitored if they were abnormal before surgery.
 Depending on the type of procedure, vitamin and mineral levels, including calcium, vitamin D, vitamin B12, folate, iron, and thiamin (vitamin B1), may need to be monitored.
 Because secondary hyperparathyroidism is a risk, parathyroid hormone levels should also be monitored.
-Bone density should be measured after SG and RYGB.
+Bone density should be measured after sleeve gastrectomy or Roux-en-Y gastric bypass.

 Clinicians should check for any changes in response to antihypertensives, insulin, oral hypoglycemics, or lipid-lowering drugs during the period of rapid weight loss after surgery.